descendsphere/route-render/docs/DESIGN.md

     *   Initializes all other components.
     *   Manages the application state via the `setState()` method.
     *   Handles the main event flow by wiring up callbacks from the `UIManager` to the appropriate controllers and state transitions.
+    *   The `handleResetStyle()` method has been corrected to only reset style-related properties, and no longer interferes with camera state, preventing disruptive side effects during tour playback.
     *   Contains the `postRender` listener, which is the single source of truth for updating time-based UI elements (labels, displays) during playback.

 ### 3.2. `UIManager`